MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database.md

 > Consider the size of the machine hosting this database carefully to ensure that database performance does not degrade overall performance and throughput.

 This feature uses a SQLite 3.7+ database by default, but can be configured to use:
-+ On Windows: SQL Server Professional, Standard, or Express Version 2008 or greater
++ SQL Server Professional, Standard, or Express Version 2008 or greater on a Windows machine
-+ On Linux: PostgreSQL 9.2 or greater
++ PostgreSQL 9.2 or greater on a Linux machine

 > [!Important]
 > Any data that was saved in the default local SQLite database will be lost if you configure a different database.